lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Implementers seeking FIPS certification of a composite signature algorithm where only one of the component algorithms has been FIPS-validated or FIPS-approved should credit the FIPS-validated component algorithm with full security strength, the non-FIPS-validated component algorithm with zero security, and the overall composite should be considered at least as strong and thus FIPS-approved.

 The composite algorithm has been designed to treat the underlying primitives as "black-box implementations" and not impose any additional requirements on them that could require an existing implementation of an underlying primitive to run in a mode different from the one under which it was certified.
 For example, the `KeyGen` defined in {{sec-keygen}} invokes `ML-DSA.KeyGen(seed)` which might not be available in a cryptographic module running in FIPS-mode, but {{sec-keygen}} is only a suggested implementation and the composite KeyGen MAY be implemented using a different available interface for ML-DSA.KeyGen.
 Another example is pre-hashing; a pre-hash is inherent to RSA, ECDSA, and ML-DSA (mu), and composite makes no assumptions or requirements about whether component-specific pre-hashing is done locally as part of the composite, or remotely as part of the component primitive.

-The signature randomizer `r` requires the composite implementation to have access to a cryptographic random number generator.
-However, as noted in {{sec-cons-randomizer}}, this provides additional security properties on top of those provided by ML-DSA, RSA, ECDSA, and EdDSA, and failure of randomness does not compromise the Composite ML-DSA algorithm or the underlying primitives.
-Therefore it should be possible to exclude this RNG invocation from the FIPS boundary if an implementation is not able to guarantee use of a FIPS-approved RNG.

 The authors wish to note that composite algorithms provide a design pattern to provide utility in future situations that require care to remain FIPS-compliant, such as future cryptographic migrations as well as bridging across jurisdictions with non-intersecting cryptographic requirements.